FAQs About Autism & ABA Therapy

 What are some of the early signs of Autism or ASD?

 Signs of autism can sometimes be identified in children as young as one year old or even earlier for some children.
-Some kids may meet typical developmental milestones in the first year of life and then lose skills they previously learned in the second or third year of life.
+Some kids may reach normal development milestones in their first year.
+However, they might lose skills they learned in their second or third year.

 • Not smiling during social interactions with caregivers